U.S. Acknowledges Cannabis Medical Value: What's Next?

 January 10, 2026

-This announcement comes after years of advocacy and mounting scientific evidence supporting cannabis' therapeutic applications.
-Industry experts have long argued that rescheduling or descheduling cannabis could expand research opportunities and normalize medical cannabis use.
-"This is a critical step forward," says Dr. Emily Carson, a leading researcher in cannabis studies.
+"This is a critical step forward," said Dr. Emily Carson, a cannabis researcher.
 "But the implications are complex and will require careful navigation."

 This article is based on original reporting by High Times.